mahopy/slr_utils/README.md

 The resulting scripts can be found in this project and can be used by anyone under exclusion of any warranty at your own risk.

 ## Tools that can be found here
-### Duplicate Finder (src/duplicate_finder.py)
+### Duplicate and Language Detector (src/duplicate_Lang_detector.py)
-The Duplicate Finder is useful when you need to find and mark duplicates from a large amount of paper.
+The Duplicate and Language Detector is useful when you need to find and mark duplicates from a large amount of paper.
 For example, to avoid having to look at the same paper several times.
 For this purpose, the Duplicate Finder can be given a directory in which it will then combine all CSV files in a large pool and check them for duplicates.
 If it finds duplicates it marks that and in which file this title appears for the first time.
+On top of that, it gives a rough estimation of the language of the title.

 ### Reference extender (src/ref_extender.py)
 The Reference Extender can be seen as the "precursor" of the Duplicate Finder.